OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

             name="expMean"
         )

-Combining these two ``mxMatrix`` commands with the raw data, specified in the ``mxData`` command and the ``mxFIMLObjective`` command with the appropriate arguments is all that is needed to fit a saturated bivariate model.
+Combining these two ``mxMatrix`` commands with the raw data, specified in the ``mxData`` command and the ``mxExpectationNormal`` and ``mxFitFunctionML`` commands with the appropriate arguments is all that is needed to fit a saturated bivariate model.
 So far, we have specified the expected covariance matrix directly as a symmetric matrix.
 However, this may cause optimization problems as the matrix could become not positive-definite which would prevent the likelihood to be evaluated.
 To overcome this problem, we can use a Cholesky decomposition of the expected covariance matrix instead, by multiplying a lower triangular matrix with its transpose.
 To obtain this, we use a ``mxMatrix`` command and specify ``type="Lower"``.
 We then use an ``mxAlgebra`` command to multiply this matrix, named ``Chol`` with its transpose (R function `t()`).

 .. code-block:: r